Skip to main content

 Multi-generational family enjoying each other’s company on the sofa

-Across the lifespan, the brain and the cognitive, behavioral, and affective functioning it supports undergo dramatic changes, in part as a result of myriad experiences.
-Yet, our understanding of how biology, psychological development, and experience interact to affect brain development—and, ultimately, social, behavioral, medical, and other outcomes—is still incomplete.
+Across the lifespan, the brain and the cognitive, behavioral, and affective functioning it supports undergo dramatic changes, in part as a result of diverse experiences.
+Yet, our understanding of how different experiences interact with biology and psychological development interact to affect brain development and maturation—and, ultimately, healthy and maladaptive behavioral outcomes—is still incomplete.
 Discoveries through basic and translational research further our fundamental understanding of how mental illnesses develop early or later in life and through the course of illness.
-By characterizing the trajectories of typical and atypical brain, cognitive, affective, and behavioral development across the lifespan and in diverse populations and contexts, we can identify factors that protect from, increase risk for, or give rise to mental illnesses.
+By characterizing the trajectories of typical and atypical brain, cognitive, affective, and social development across the lifespan and in diverse populations and contexts, we can identify factors that protect from, increase risk for, or give rise to mental illnesses.
 Greater understanding is needed to determine periods when the brain is at increased sensitivity to biological and environmental influences and optimal periods for intervention.
-Exposures during sensitive periods may include viruses and toxins; stressful life events or adversity; environmental factors such as light, temperature, or noise; and, social factors such as violence, discrimination, or harassment based on race, ethnicity, sexual orientation, or gender.
-It is important to also consider the dynamic and non-linear nature of development and aging, account for cumulative effects of risk and protective factors, simultaneously evaluate multiple domains of function, and incorporate life course perspectives.
+Exposures during sensitive periods may include viruses and toxins; stressful life events or adversity; environmental factors such as light, temperature, or noise; and, social factors such as violence, discrimination, or harassment based on race, ethnicity, sexual orientation, gender, or disability.
+It is important to also consider the dynamic and non-linear nature of brain development and aging, account for cumulative effects of risk and protective factors, simultaneously evaluate multiple domains of function, and incorporate life course perspectives.

 To better understand developmental and aging trajectories and the progression of mental illnesses, NIMH will support research that employs the following Strategies: